 - Your terms & conditions of service including pay, expenses and holidays

-We will arrange, pay for and provide you with accommodation during your Induction training, which is held in Basingstoke, Hampshire.
+If required, we will arrange, pay for and provide you with accommodation during your Induction training.
 Please note you may be sharing a twin-room with another candidate attending the training.
-You will need to arrange and pay for your travel (including flights), personal expenses and meals but you are welcome to use the kitchen facility available at the training location for preparing your breakfast and lunch.
+You will need to arrange and pay for any travel (including flights), personal expenses and meals.

 What other training & development opportunities are available with Calida Care?

 Interested in gaining a diploma in Health & Social Care?
-We have a fantastic study scheme in place to help you do this too and you will also find our regular articles on care helpful and informative.
+We have a fantastic study scheme in place to help you achieve this.

-I am really interested in joining the Calida Care team as a Live-In Carer.
+I am really interested in joining the Calida Care team.
 What do I do next?
 Is there someone I can call or email to ask a few more questions?

 We would love to hear from you and we are here to help and answer any questions you may still have.
 Please call us on +44 (0)1256 700991 if you would like to talk to someone before making an application, or complete our online form and we will get back to you without delay.
 You can also use our online form to send us your CV and start your application.